Venstre (Denmark)

 Venstre (Note: The party name is officially not translated into any other language, but is in English often referred to as the Liberal Party.
 Similar rules apply for the name of the party's youth wing Venstres Ungdom.) (/da/, lit.
 'Left', V), full name Venstre, Danmarks Liberale Parti (Left, Denmark's Liberal Party), is a conservative-liberal, agrarian political party in Denmark.
 Founded as part of a peasants' movement against the landed aristocracy, today it espouses an economically liberal, pro-free-market ideology.

-Venstre is the major party of the centre-right in Denmark, and the second-largest party in the country.
+Venstre is the major party of the centre-right in Denmark, and the third-largest party in the country.
 The party has produced many Prime Ministers.
 In the 2022 general elections, Venstre received 13.3% of the vote and 23 out of 179 seats.
 Following the resignation of Jakob Ellemann-Jensen, the party is led by Troels Lund Poulsen who serves as the country's Deputy Prime Minister.
-Since December 2022, the party has been a junior partner in the second Frederiksen government.
+From 2022 to 2026, the party was a junior partner in the second Frederiksen government.

-The party is a member of Liberal International and the Alliance of Liberals and Democrats for Europe (ALDE) and has four MEPs in the European Parliament.
+The party is a member of Liberal International and the Alliance of Liberals and Democrats for Europe Party (ALDE Party) and has two MEPs in the European Parliament.